-Longtime investigative reporter and editor Robert Little leads NPR's investigations team.
-Little works with reporters, producers, and editors to develop investigative stories for all of NPR's broadcast and digital platforms, and he oversees partnerships with other non-profit news organizations doing high-level investigative work.
+Longtime investigative reporter and editor Robert Little leads NPR's investigations team, working with reporters, producers, and editors to develop investigative stories for all of NPR's broadcast and digital platforms.
+Since joining NPR in 2013, Little has directed and edited many of the network's signature investigative projects.

 Under his leadership, stories from the investigations team have won some of the top honors in investigative journalism, including multiple Peabody Awards, Alfred I. duPont-Columbia University Awards, Edward R. Murrow Awards, Investigative Reporters and Editors Awards, and the Goldsmith Prize for Investigative Reporting.